 Spinach and mushroom omelette

-Aside from making dishes that taste and smell good, my mother is also skilled at creating attractive presentations.
-However, nutrition is what she cares about the most.
+Aside from making dishes that taste and smell good, my mother is skilled at creating attractive food presentations.
+However, nutrition is what matters the most to her.

-Some of her friends recently came over for a visit.
-They were mostly vegetarians, so egg is a major source of protein for them.
-Mom made a nice meal for her guests, and their favorite dish was an absolutely delicious and nutritious omelette.
-The spinach and different types of peppers are all from our garden.
+She recently had some friends come over.
+Because they were mostly vegetarians, egg is a major source of protein for them.
+Mom made them a nice meal, and their favorite dish was an absolutely delicious and nutritious omelette.
+The spinach and peppers are all from our garden.

-This omelette is to easy to make even if you're a novice at cooking; folding is the only tricky part.
-Regardless of the occasion, anyone who tastes the omelette would want it for every meal.
-It's hard to not eat the whole thing, save the plate!
+This recipe is to easy to follow even if you're a novice at cooking - the only tricky part is folding the omelette.
+Regardless of the occasion, anyone who tastes this dish would want it for every meal.
+It's hard to not eat the whole plate!

 - 1 tbsp olive oil